anton-macit/aws-telegram-bot/README.md

 ## Processing updates

-All updates are being processed synchronously.
+All updates are being processed synch ronously.

-All steps have timeouts.
-If a timeout expires, it means an error appears.

 All errors are saved in the log.
 All errors should be sent as a reply if it's possible.